oninebx/blog/_posts/2025-08-01-Lost-Updates-and-Broken-Transactions-from-Incorrect-DI-Lifecycle.md

     ...
   }
   ...
 ```

 Obviously, the simplified code is easier to understand, but it throws an exception at runtime.

 ![exception]({{ "uploads/broken-transaction-exception.png" | relative_url }})

+## Mistrust of the running code

+After googling the issue, I found the answer on [stackoverflow](https://stackoverflow.com/questions/54834970/system-invalidoperationexception-an-attempt-was-made-to-use-the-context-while-i).
+The crucial message is as follows.

+* Scoped services aren't directly or indirectly injected into singletons.

+\-﻿-------------------------------------

 The project is structured using a layered architecture based on the Controller-Service-Repository pattern.
 There is a Member table and a ChangeLog table.
 When certain properties of a Member are updated, the relevant fields are serialized and stored as a record in the ChangeLog table.
 Since ChangeLog is designed to track changes for multiple types of entities, it includes EntityId and EntityType fields to distinguish the source of each change.
 To simplify the explanation, the service interfaces are omitted here.
 Although the dependency injection code may differ, it would lead to the same issue.